rishav-dahal/rishav-dahal/README.md

-- 👋 Hi, I’m @risaav
+##- 👋 Hi, I’m @risaav
-- 👀 I’m interested in web development &software development
+- 👀 I’m interested in web development machine learning and cloud computing.
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on startup which involves any new sector
 - 📫 How to reach me .